itzikbenh/WordVue/README.md

 Clone the theme, run ```npm install``` and start playing.

+Make sure to modify the BrowserSync proxy link inside the gulpfile.js.

-## commands
+## Commands
 1. ``` gulp ``` Will compile, start BrowserSync and watch for any changes.
 2. ``` gulp production ``` Will compile and minify assets.

-Make sure to modify the BrowserSync proxy link inside the gulpfile.js.

 ## Vue devtools
 Download it [here](https://github.com/vuejs/vue-devtools#vue-devtools)